From choosing hair products to surfing the internet, these Cincinnati Black tech companies make your life easier from any device.

 Cincinnati is becoming a city of tech entrepreneurs, but not many of them are African American.
 CBRE reported that Cincinnati ranks #42 in the Tech Talent Market of North America so far in 2018.
 Our neighboring cities, Columbus and Cleveland have passed us ranking in the 30s and 20s.

 Groups like cincyisIT, The Circuit and StartupCincy are continuously offering different training sessions, round table events, meetups and funding to provide more education, social opportunities and businesses to the world of technology.
 Below is a list of Cincinnati Black tech companies to pay attention to.
+The information in this article is as current as the publication date.
+Readers are encouraged to confirm the information prior to acting.

 You may also like: Here’s your resources to start a Cincy business or nonprofit.